sassoftware/viya4-monitoring-kubernetes/logging/Log_Retention.md

   - Messages from SAS Viya and from other Kubernetes pods on the cluster are retained for three days.
   - Messages from logging components are retained for one day.

-After the retention period has passed for a message, the message is deleted and can no longer be found by searching.
+An incoming messages is loaded into memory and placed in the "hot' state, which makes it available to be searched.
+After the retention period has passed for the message, the message is set to the "doomed" state, which deletes it from memory and prevents it from being found by searching.

+These actions and retention periods are defined by these index management policies:
+  - SAS Viya and Kubernetes pods: `/logging/es/odfe/es_viya_logs_idxmgmt_policy.json`
+  - Logging components: `/logging/es/odfe/es_viya_logs_idxmgmt_policy.json`

+You can modify these policies or create your own.
+For information about index management, see [Index State Management](https://opendistro.github.io/for-elasticsearch-docs/docs/ism/) in the Open Distro for Elasticsearch documentaiton.

 If you want to change either of these retention periods, follow these steps: